Nick Taylor Betting Profile: The Sentry - PGA TOUR

 Taylor's Best Finishes

-- Taylor participated in 29 tournaments last season, picking up one win with two top-five finishes and six finishes in the top 10.
+- Taylor, who played 29 tournaments last season, secured one win with two top-five finishes and six finishes in the top 10.

 - In those 29 events, he made the cut 19 times.